lucia-auth/lucia/documentation/content/guidebook/sign-in-with-username-and-password/index.md

 		) {
 			// user does not exist
 			// or invalid password
-			return new Response("Incorrect username of password", {
+			return new Response("Incorrect username or password", {
 				status: 400
 			});
 		}